natethebosch/treasurer-reporting-tool/Readme.md

 --------

 * Install database schema (see src/db-schema/install.sql).
 You may manually change the database name from the default 'treasurer-tool'
-* Edit config.php with the appropriate smtp email information, url root, encryption and database information.
+* Edit config.php with the appropriate SMTP email information, URL root, encryption and database information.
 * Update data/info.json with appropriate contact email addresses.

 ### Apache